Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Chargers stats and trends

-- Los Angeles' games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Los Angeles' games this year have hit the over on five of 12 set point totals (41.7%).

-- When Los Angeles puts up more than 22.8 points, it is 5-2 against the spread and 6-1 overall.
+- Los Angeles is 5-2 against the spread and 6-1 overall this season when the team notches more than 22.8 points.

-- When Los Angeles picks up over 365.3 yards, the team is 4-3 against the spread and 5-2 overall.
+- When Los Angeles piles up over 365.3 yards, the team is 4-3 against the spread and 5-2 overall.

 - The Chargers have turned the ball over 15 times this season, four fewer than the Giants have forced (19).